16 Months Gone: 1980 Ford Thunderbird Street Machine – NOW $8,750

 While the Fox Body Mustang continues to attract a large legion of followers driving heavily modified cars, it can be a bit challenging standing out from the crowd with your build.
-We’re always attracted to street machines that challenge the status quo and that’s why we love this 1980 Fox Body Ford Thunderbird street machine just listed over the weekend here on Craigslist in Newmanstown, Pennsylvania with a built 302 cubic inch small block and a number of other performance goodies listed below for $13,000.
+We’re always attracted to street machines that challenge the status quo and that’s why we love this 1980 Fox Body Ford Thunderbird street machine originally listed in November 2020 and currently relisted here on Craigslist in Newmanstown, Pennsylvania with a built 302 cubic inch small block and a number of other performance goodies listed below for $8,995 (the original ask was $13,000).
 While this asking price is well above the Collector Car Market Review Online Tool’s #1 “Excellent” appraisal of $7,900, the premium asked here is for all of the upgrades completed dating back nearly thirty years.
-If you are serious about buying this Fox-Bodied Thunderbird, you can start the conversation by either calling or texting David at (484) 695-0929.
-When you do, please remember to mention you saw his T-Bird featured here on GuysWithRides.com

 For 1980, Ford downsized the eighth-generation Thunderbird onto the Ford Fox platform in the interest of improved fuel efficiency and emissions compliance.
 Compared to the very popular previous Torino-based Thunderbird, this new T-Bird lost nearly six inches of wheelbase and nearly a foot-and-a-half of overall length.
 The squarish styling seen in the previous generation of the Thunderbird was favored for the new model, but now utilizing a smaller car platform.
 Frameless door glass was no longer used; a chrome metal frame was used instead, making the car look more like a two-door sedan.
 Combined with the poor performing 255 cubic inch Windsor V8 as a base engine, and a C5 three-speed automatic transmission with 2.26 rear gears, this Malaise era Thunderbird generation was not well received by the public.
 The available 5.0 L Windsor V8 with the AOD automatic overdrive transmission, coupled with a 3.45 rear end gear, was an alternative to the 255, but with only 131 horsepower, the performance was only moderately better from the factory.
 At 288,638 examples produced between 1980 and 1982, the eighth generation of the Thunderbird was barely more successful than the final model year of the previous Thunderbird generation.